swiss/paf-link/documentation/4_design_principles.md

 ### Class **paf:RegistrationActivity** {#RegistrationActivity}

 With help of a paf:RegistrationActivity, the necessary information gets registered within the paf.link system boundaries.
-This registration activity takes the preexisting information an groups it into the necessary entities that are mapped as output entities of the registration activity (although of course the corresponding information was available long before that and was not *generated* by the registration activity).
+This registration activity takes the preexisting information and groups it into the necessary entities that are mapped as output entities of the registration activity (although of course the corresponding information was available long before that and was not *generated* by the registration activity).

-## Traceability
+## Traceability and Corrections

 To ensure **complete traceability**, entities must not be changed or deleted after their creation.
-If a change is necessary, a new entity must be created.
+If a change/correction is necessary, a new entity must be created.
 Connecting such entities to their predecessors could be advantageous in terms of convenience but is not a requirement by the paf.link design principles.
 It has to become clear based on the activities, if something is merely a change of some pre-existing entities.
 For example, if a registration activity is carried out a second time, this will create another registration entity that replaces the existing one.

 ## Binomial Activities